 '''

 PKCS15Token ::= SEQUENCE {

 INTEGER {v1(0)} (v1,...),

 version

-preferredLanguage PrintableString OPTIONAL, - In accordance with IETF RFC 1766

 keyManagementInfo [0] KeyManagementInfo OPTIONAL,

-pkcs150bjects

-SEQUENCE OF PKCS150bjects
+pkcs150bjects SEQUENCE OF PKCS150bjects

-3

 KeyManagementInfo ::= SEQUENCE OF SEQUENCE {

+Identifier,

 keyld

-Identifier,
+CHOICE {

 keyInfo

-CHOICE {

-RecipientIInfo,

-recipientInfo

-passwordInfo

-[0] PasswordInfo
+recipientInfo RecipientIInfo, passwordInfo [0] PasswordInfo

 } (CONSTRAINED BY {-- Each keyID must be unique --})

 PasswordInfo ::= SEQUENCE {

+Label OPTIONAL.

 hint

-Label OPTIONAL,
+algld

 AlgorithmIdentifier {{KeyDerivationAlgorithms}},

-algld
+} (CONSTRAINED BY {--keyID shall point to a KEKRecipientInfo--})

 '''

-} (CONSTRAINED BY {--keyID shall point to a KEKRecipientInfo--})

-The intent is to collect all PKCS15Objects (whether "enveloped" or not) in a structure of type PKCS15Token.
+The intent is to collect all PKCS150bjects (whether "enveloped" or not) in a structure of type PKCS15Token.
 Enveloped objects may, in their recipientInfos field, use the KEKRecipientInfo choice (see IETF RFC 2630) to refer back to a key in the KeyManagementInfo "table."
-In the table, each entry has a unique keyId.
+In the table, each entry has a unique keyld.
 The passwordInfo choice contains an optional hint, e.g. ("My bank key password"), and an algorithm identifier for a key derivation algorithm.
 Given the user's password, the key derivation algorithm is applied and the resulting key is used to decrypt the encrypted contentencryption key in the object's KEKRecipientInfo.
 This allows for protecting several objects with different content-encryption keys but the same password.
-The recipientInfo choice allows for recursive referencing, e.g. several recipientinfos may "point" to a passwordinfo alternative, centralized, key-encryption value, but also for methods.
-The PKCS15Token.preferredLanguage field is to be interpreted as in Section 6.9.
+The recipientInfo choice allows for recursive referencing, e.g. several recipientInfos may "point" to a passwordInfo value, but also for alternative, centralized, key-encryption methods.

-When using PKCS #15 soft-tokens in conjunction with CMS ([9]), the contentType for a plain PKCS15Token shall be {pkcs15-ct 1}.
+When using PKCS #15 soft-tokens in conjunction with CMS ([10]), the contentType for a plain PKCS15Token shall be {pkcs15-ct 1}.

-If a PKCS15Token is stored in an environment in which its integrity cannot be guaranteed, it should be integrity-protected by wrapping it in an AuthenticatedData or SignedData structure (see [9]).
+If a PKCS15Token is stored in an environment in which its integrity cannot be guaranteed, it should be integrity-protected by wrapping it in an AuthenticatedData or SignedData structure (see [10]).
 The AuthenticatedData.recipientInfos (or SignedData.recipientInfos) field may or may not refer to a keyld in the wrapped PKCS15Token.keyManagementInfo table.
 If it does not, then it is assumed that a relying partner will use some out-of-band knowledge to find the corresponding key-encryption key.